Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer

-Both machine-learning methods and model-based methods have been proposed for clustering of microbiome samples.
-Most machine-learning methods require first determining pair-wise distances between samples using metrics such as Bray-Curtis dissimilarity \citep{BrayCurt57}, unweighted UniFrac distance \citep{LozuKnig05}, or weighted UniFrac distance \citep{LozuHama07}, and then applying algorithms, such as PAM \citep{KaufRous08}, K-means \citep{MacQ67} or hierarchical clustering, with the number of clusters pre-specified by the user.
-When the number of clusters is unspecified, one can calculate the silhouette width \citep{Rous87} for a range of number of clusters.
-A higher silhouette width implies more appropriateness of the choice.
-Other commonly-used methods for determining the number of clusters, such as the gap statistic, can only be applied to Euclidean distances, and are therefore not suitable for microbiome data.
+Both machine learning and model-based approaches have been proposed for clustering of microbiome samples.
+Most machine learning methods require first determining pairwise distances between samples, using metrics such as Bray-Curtis dissimilarity \citep{BrayCurt57}, unweighted UniFrac distance \citep{LozuKnig05}, or weighted UniFrac distance \citep{LozuHama07}.
+The pairwise distances are then taken as input to an algorithm such as K-means \citep{MacQ67} or PAM \citep{KaufRous08} to identify an appropriate partition of the samples into groups.

-As an alternative to machine-learning methods, a model-based unsupervised clustering method was proposed by \citet{HolmHarr12} using Dirichlet multinomial mixtures (DMM).
-They proposed determining the number of clusters by calculating model evidence via Laplace approximation over a range of possible values and choosing the maximum.
-The DMM method, which does not perform feature selection, can be applied to a few hundred variables, and may therefore be used to analyze species or genus-level data.
-It does not scale, however, to the thousands of features often encountered when analyzing OTUs.